BerkeleyLearnVerify/VerifAI/README.md

 - [Installation](#installation)
 - [Case Studies](#case-studies)

-# About verifai
+# About VerifAI

-We present **verifai**, a software toolkit for the formal design and analysis of systems that include artificial intelligence (AI) and machine learning (ML) components. **verifai** particularly seeks to address challenges with applying formal methods to perception and ML components, including those based on neural networks, and to model and analyze system behavior in the presence of environment uncertainty.
+We present **VerifAI**, a software toolkit for the formal design and analysis of systems that include artificial intelligence (AI) and machine learning (ML) components. **VerifAI** particularly seeks to address challenges with applying formal methods to perception and ML components, including those based on neural networks, and to model and analyze system behavior in the presence of environment uncertainty.
-**verifai** centers on simulation guided by formal models and specifications.
+**VerifAI** centers on simulation guided by formal models and specifications.
 Several use cases are illustrated with examples, including temporal-logic falsification, model-based systematic fuzz testing, parameter synthesis, counterexample analysis, and data set augmentation.

-Here is the associated paper [Verifai](https://arxiv.org/pdf/1902.04245.pdf):A Toolkit for the Design and Analysis of Artificial Intelligence-Based Systems.
+Here is the associated paper [VerifAI](https://doi.org/10.1007/978-3-030-25540-4_25): A Toolkit for the Formal Design and Analysis of Artificial Intelligence-Based Systems. (arXiv version [here](https://arxiv.org/pdf/1902.04245.pdf))

-If you have any problems using VerifAI, please contact Shromona Ghosh at [shromona.ghosh@berkeley.edu](mailto:shromona.ghosh@berkeley.edu) or Tommaso Dreossi at [dreossi@berkeley.edu](mailto:dreossi@berkeley.edu) or submit an issue to the GitHub repository.
+If you have any problems using VerifAI, please contact Shromona Ghosh at [shromona.ghosh@berkeley.edu](mailto:shromona.ghosh@berkeley.edu) or Daniel Fremont at [dfremont@berkeley.edu](mailto:dfremont@berkeley.edu), or submit an issue to the GitHub repository.

 # Installation

+VerifAI requires at least **Python 3.6**.
+To install, just run this command from the top-level directory:

 `$ pip install .`